NZASA Registration Board

 NZASA Supplementary Support to the Registration Board

-The NZASA Registration Board is assisted by several ‘off committee’ representatives.
-Currently this covers:
+The NZASA Registration Board is assisted by several ‘off-committee’ representatives.
+Currently these cover:

 NZASA Assessors